AutoBERT-Zero: Evolving BERT Backbone from Scratch

 \textbf{Representation ability of AutoBERT-Zero.} ``Token-uniformity'' damages model's representation ability.
-To measure the degree of ``token-uniformity'', following \citep{dong2021attentionnot,gong2021improve}, we use \textit{relative norm of residual } to measure the rank of output (\textit{residual} equals to 0 if the rank is 1), and use the average \textit{pairwise cosine-similarity} to measure the similarity among different token representations.
-As shown in Figure~\ref{fig:cosine_rank}, latent representations from purely-stacked BERT-base have high similarity, and the rank of output is closer to 1 (\textit{relative norm of residual} is closer to 0), showing no significant difference between the tokens.
+To measure the degree of ``token-uniformity'', following \citep{dong2021attentionnot,gong2021improve}, we use \textit{relative norm of residual } to measure the rank of output ( the rank is equal to 1 when \textit{residual} is equal to 0), and measure the average \textit{pairwise cosine-similarity} between the representations of different tokens on 1,280 samples of STS-B. As shown in Figure~\ref{fig:cosine_rank}, latent representations from purely-stacked BERT-base have high similarity, and the rank of output is closer to 1 (\textit{relative norm of residual} is closer to 0), showing no significant difference between the tokens.
 On the other hand, the output of AutoBERT-Zero has relatively larger \textit{residual} and lower token similarity, showing that the hybrid backbone helps mitigate this problem.
-Experiments run on 1,280 samples of STS-B.

-\textbf{Generalization ability of AutoBERT-Zero.} We further extend AutoBERT-Zero structure to different capacities, showing strength in both large and small models.
+\textbf{Scaling ability of AutoBERT-Zero.} We further extend AutoBERT-Zero structure to different capacities, showing strength in both large and small models.
 Specifically, Table~\ref{tab:small_models} shows that our large model surpasses BERT-large by 3.5 in GLUE.
 Remarkably, our small model significantly surpasses the SOTA ConvBERT-small (4.6 higher) and BERT-small (5.4 higher) under the vanilla MLM task.
 Besides, our small model considerably outperforms the large GPT in terms of both performance and complexity: 1.7 higher GLUE, 88\% less parameters, and 90\% less FLOPs.
 Despite the advantage of strong pre-train task (RTD), ELECTRA-small is still outperformed by our model.